nuxencs/seasonpackarr/docs/product-specs/webhook-contract.md

 ## Behavioral Intent

-- `/api/pack` processes a season-pack announce against existing client data
+- `/api/pack` is a pure match gate: it decides whether a season-pack announce matches episodes already in the client and returns a successful match; it has no filesystem side effects and adds nothing to the client
-- `/api/parse` does the same with torrent-content-aware pathing when torrent bytes or a torrent-derived payload are available
+- `/api/parse` owns the import: it decodes the torrent payload, recomputes the matches, resolves the client's import root, hardlinks matched episodes into the parsed pack folder, and imports the torrent into the client via the per-client `import` policy (add stopped, verify/recheck, then always start once the data checks out)

 ## Contract Stability Rules